 - 1 (15 oz) can black beans, rinsed and drained (can use up to 3 cans)

-- In a saucepan, bring the water or broth to a boil, add the quiona, cover, and simmer on low heat, until all of the water is absorbed and the quiona is tender, about 10 - 15 minutes.
+- In a saucepan, bring the water or broth to a boil, add the quinoa, cover, and simmer on low heat, until all of the water is absorbed and the quinoa is tender, about 10 - 15 minutes.
 Allow to cool.

 - In a large bowl, combine the oil, lime juice, cumin, and coriander.
 Stir in green onions, bell peppers, cilantro, corn, and black beans.
 Add the cooled quinoa, and combine thoroughly.
 Refrigerate until ready to use.